WFAN (AM): "The Next One"

 In 1981, John Lund left WNBC to begin his consulting and research firm in San Francisco, and the station's assistant PD R.E.
 "Buzz" Brindle served as interim program director until Kevin Metheny was hired in the late Spring.
 WNBC began moving to an AC format similar to sister station WYNY.
 With the shift, hard rock songs were eliminated during the day; at night, the station was slightly hotter, playing a limited number of rock songs.
 At that time, WNBC and WYNY were sort of fraternal twin stations (playing identical types of music but presented differently, and their music mix was somewhat different for both current and gold songs).
 By summer 1982, WNBC was near the top with some of their best ratings ever.
+On August 8, 1982, WNBC added C-QUAM AM stereo.

 Once WABC switched to their present-day all-talk format on May 10, 1982, WNBC added a few rock songs that were not heard on any AC stations in the area.
 In the fall of 1982, to much fanfare, Long Island native Howard Stern was brought in from WWDC-FM in Washington, D.C., to do afternoon drive.
 Initially, Stern played a considerable amount of music, much to his dismay, though his ratings were high.
 Then, in 1983, with ABC-owned WPLJ evolving to a Contemporary hit radio (CHR) format, as well as WHTZ's debut with the same format, WNBC began to lose some listeners.
 WNBC lost American Top 40 to WPLJ in November 1983.
 The station performed well through 1984.

 In the spring of 1985, Dale Parsons took over as program director.
 After that, Stern cut down his music load, eventually playing only four songs an hour and began to talk much more.
 In overnights beginning in the spring of 1984, WNBC added taped Wolfman Jack shows which featured oldies from the 1960s with some 1950s and early 1970s music, with current and 80's hits mixed into rotation and pre-recorded voice tracks of Wolfman Jack announcing the songs, making the show sound live.